GitXpresso/LinuxPKG/README.md

 - Waterfox
 - Basilisk
 - Floorp
-Browser new release but new release not added:

 - Zen

-Browsers new release not checked:

 - Palemoon
 - Seamonkey

+Browser new release but new release not added:
+( none )
+Browsers new release not checked: